 - Marketing organization audit: To score the performance of all members at different organizational hierarchies.

-- Marketing systems audit: Analysis of the performance of marketing systems such as planning, information, control, product development system.
+- Marketing systems audit: Analysis of the performance of marketing systems such as planning, information, control, and product development system and product management tools.

 - Marketing productivity audit: To measure the outcomes or the profit gained from putting in the resources and efforts in the marketing strategies.